Gururagavendra/Google-analytics-NM/README.md

 # Google-analytics-NM
-Integrated G-analytics to an website as a project from Nan Mudhalvan
+Integrated G-analytics to an website as a project from Nan Mudhalvan:

    1. website link: www.kidscorp.in
    2. Integration video: https://drive.google.com/file/d/1sfNMKNKR10_A16GKFRSwRqNGAKUh6H-K/view?usp=share_link